Holy Cross Church, Frankfurt-Bornheim: Foundation

 The Holy Cross church was built in 1929 by the master church builder Martin Weber and is at the edge of the housing development at the Bornheimer Hang.
 Weber also built the churches of St. Bonifatius in Frankfurt-Sachsenhausen in 1927 and of the Holy Spirit in Frankfurt-Riederwald in 1931.
 With these Frankfurt churches, alongside the Frauenfriedenskirche and the Pallottinerkirche St. Marien in Limburg an der Lahn, Martin Weber stands for "Neues Bauen" (=New Building Style) in the spirit of the Liturgical Movement in the Roman Catholic Church.

 The church is located on the eastern edge of the settlement planned by Ernst May as part of the New Frankfurt (German: Neues Frankfurt) urban planning programme, above the Bornheimer Hang (=Bornheim slope).
-It is the most prominent church in New Frankfurt in terms of urban planning and dominates the surrounding settlement, visible from afar.
-Visible from a distance, the church shapes the silhouette of the Bornheimer Hang settlement.
+It is the most prominent church in New Frankfurt in terms of urban planning and, visible from afar, shapes the silhouette of the Bornheimer Hang settlement.
 On the side facing the city, the building forms the end point of Wittelsbacherallee, marking the end of the visual axis.
 However, it is not strictly axially symmetric, as the street turns right shortly before the portal to leave the wide steps of the church on the left.
 This urban design gesture is a mixture of representativeness and understatement and is exemplary of the style of New Frankfurt.
 The church is not an aloof structure, but blends seamlessly into the surrounding buildings.
 The white plastered façade matches the surrounding residential buildings of the settlement.
 The original four dials without numbers on the tower clocks, which can still be seen today on the front sides of the tower, can also be found on the former Frankfurt Großmarkthalle (=Frankfurt wholesale market hall) and other prominent buildings of New Frankfurt.
 Directly next to the church, the central laundry of the settlement was originally located in the archway above Ortenberger Strasse.
+Martin Weber took up Ernst May's clear design language and, with soaring round arches as a consistent design element both outside and inside, translated the essence of late Romanesque church architecture into the modern age.
+It blends seamlessly into May's modernism of New Frankfurt and yet stands out as a house of God.
+According to Helmut Schlegel, the church reflected the attitude to life of the public at the time of its creation, who, after the First World War and the global economic crisis in the 1930s, longed for new hope, space and grandeur.